 Yes, as I mentioned earlier I wrote the book as a how-to manual that I self-published in 1987.
 The book was bought by Howell Book House in 1991 and published in a second edition and then a third.
 It’s now sold close to 100,000 copies and is referred to as “the bible of pet sitting.”
 It covers all the fundamentals of starting and operating a pet-sitting business, from office procedures to personnel to advertising—and more.
 Anyone simply thinking about becoming a pet sitter would get a well-rounded introduction to the career (the positives as well as the negatives), which would help in deciding if this is a business for you.

-Another excellent resource is PSI’s The Professional Pet Sitter Start Up Guide, which was just released June 2016 and walks one through the steps of starting a pet-sitting business.
+Another excellent resource is PSI’s The Professional Pet Sitter Start-Up Guide, which was just released in June 2016 and walks one through the steps of starting a pet-sitting business.
 It is formatted more like a workbook and contains stories and lessons from PSI members, as well as basic operating principles.